JanWilczek/wolf-sound-blog/_posts/synthesis/2025-03-01-fm-synthesis.md

 In this comprehensive article, you’ve learned about the frequency modulation (FM) and phase modulation (PM) synthesis.
 You’ve learned how these two are different, how their spectra look and how to control these spectra.

-You’ve also learned what are Bessel functions and how the partials in FM synthesis follow the Bessel functions in their amplitude with increasing modulation index.
+You’ve also learned what are Bessel functions and how the partials' amplitudes in FM synthesis follow Bessel functions with increasing modulation index.

 You’ve learned what is the modulation index and how to use it to control the bandwidth of FM spectra.

 Finally, we have mentioned various extensions to the simple FM technique.

-In the future articles, we will look into how to implement the PM synthesis technique using various programming languages.
+In future articles, we will look into how to implement the PM synthesis technique using various programming languages.
 So look out for those!

 If you want to become an audio developer today, check out my [free Audio Developer Checklist]({% link collections.all, 'checklist.html' %}).
 It lists every bit and piece of knowledge I believe is necessary to become a full-fledged audio programmer and be able to create software synths, for example, with FM synthesis.